Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

 ## Introduction

 Recommender Systems are algorithms designed to make suggestions of items to users of a certain platform based on their previous patterns.
-They are used in the tech industry by companies such as Netflix, Youtube, Facebook, Amazon, Expedia, Spotfy and so on.
+They are used in the tech industry by companies such as Netflix, YouTube, Facebook, Amazon, Expedia, Spotify and so on.
-More recently, recommender systems have become more diffuse and are not limited to big tech companies but virtually every company can create its own system (with the right dataset).
+More recently, recommender systems have become more diffuse and are not limited to big tech companies, but virtually every company can create its own system (with the right dataset).
 <br><br>
-The benefits of usign such systems are huge, as described [here](https://towardsdatascience.com/5-advantages-recommendation-engines-can-offer-to-businesses-10b663977673), [here](https://medium.com/@triconinfotech/improving-customer-engagement-with-recommender-systems-b423bdbb4e55) and [here](https://neoteric.eu/blog/how-to-boost-sales-with-a-recommender-system/).
-In a nutshell, it can drive traffic, deliver personalized content, enhance customer engagement, increase sales and much more. <br>
+The benefits of using such systems are enormous, as described [here](https://towardsdatascience.com/5-advantages-recommendation-engines-can-offer-to-businesses-10b663977673), [here](https://medium.com/@triconinfotech/improving-customer-engagement-with-recommender-systems-b423bdbb4e55) and [here](https://neoteric.eu/blog/how-to-boost-sales-with-a-recommender-system/).
+In a nutshell, it can drive traffic, deliver personalised content, enhance customer engagement, increase sales and much more. <br>
 The architecture of the recommendation engine is dependent on the business domain and the attributes of the dataset at one's disposal.
-For instance, customers on Ebay frequently provide ratings for products scaling on 1 (unhappy) to 5 (very happy).
-Spotfy hold information of the gender of music one listens to.
-Uber eats should know what is your favorite type of food.
-Istagram has user patterns of likes in images.
+For instance, customers on eBay frequently provide ratings for products scaling on 1 (unhappy) to 5 (very happy).
+Spotify holds information about the gender of music one listens to.
+Uber eats should know what your favourite type of food is.
+Instagram has user patterns of likes in images.
 Such data sources document interactions between users and products (items).
 In addition, the platform may access personal information from users, such as their location, age, sex and so on.
 Not to mention the complete metadata of their items.

-There are three especially commom methods to design a recommender system. `Collaborative Filtering`, `Content-based Filtering` and `hybrid techniques`.
-Content-based systems aims to make recommendation based on some previous information about the customer and the products.
-For instance if Netflix knows you like drama movies it might recommend you movies of this gender.
-However, in a collaborative filtering approach it might simply ignore the gender of the movie.
-The features used in this case are exclusevely users rating patterns.
-For instance if you whatched 5 different series on Netflix and have rated 5 each of them, just like some other random user, than you might be interested to know what else he was rated as 5 stars.
+There are three especially common methods to design a recommender system:  `Collaborative Filtering`, `Content-based Filtering` and `hybrid techniques`.
+Content-based systems aim to make recommendations based on some previous information about the customer and the products.
+For instance, if Netflix knows you like drama movies, it might recommend you movies of this gender.
+However, in a collaborative filtering approach, it might simply ignore the gender of the film.
+The features used in this case are exclusively users rating patterns.
+For instance, if you watched five different series on Netflix and have rated five each of them, just like some other random user, then you might be interested to know what else he has rated as five stars.
 Hybrid systems make use of both techniques.
 <br><br>
-in this project we will use of Alternating Least Square Matrix Factorization,a Collaborative Filtering algorithm.
-We will build a recommeder system for restaurants in the city of Toronto.
+In this project, we will use of Alternating Least Square Matrix Factorization, a Collaborative Filtering algorithm.
+We will build a recommender system for restaurants in the city of Toronto.

 #### Requirements:
 - Python